ezequielfn8/data-engineer-exercise/README.md

 # Data Engineer Applicant Exercise
-To be considered for a Data Engineer position at **Overactive**, you must successfully complete these steps.
+To be considered for a Data Engineer position at **Company Name**, you must successfully complete these steps.

 ## What is the exercise about?